pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 in a position to charge whatever they want for journals and get away with it.
 And they do.
 They get all the profits, but they do not add much value[^pubvalue] to the research that is donated to them.
-Journal subscription costs continue to rise <span class="oldstyle">5--7<span class="symbol">%</span></span> each year as library budgets are shrinking.
-Yet these publishers have consistently netted over <span class="oldstyle">35<span class="symbol">%</span></span> per year, while all the refereeing, writing, and editing is done for them for free by researchers.
+Journal subscription costs continue to rise <span class="oldstyle">5--7</span> percent each year as library budgets are shrinking.
+Yet these publishers have consistently netted over <span class="oldstyle">35</span> percent each year, while all the refereeing, writing, and editing is done for them for free by researchers.
 Large academic libraries in the UK (and I'm sure it is a similar cost here in the states) end up paying over <span class="oldstyle"><span class="symbol">£</span>1,000,000</span> a year for research that was donated to these insatiable institutions, quite possibly by members of their own faculty!

-The fact that this practice has persisted for almost <span class="oldstyle">350</span> years is kind of mind-boggling.
+The fact that this practice has persisted for so long is kind of mind-boggling.
 I guess there really was no other option until the Internet came along with a better way to publish.

 C'mon, publishers, are you so comfortable with your modus operandi that you require legislation to perpetuate your antiquated business model?
 There are